HIRO-MicroDataCenters-BV/anyapplication-controller/README.md

 # anyapplication-controller

-A Kubernetes controller for managing Helm-based applications across multiple zones in distributed cloud platforms (DCP).
+A Kubernetes controller for managing Helm-based applications across multiple zones using decentralized control plane (DCP).
 The controller provides automated deployment, synchronization, and recovery strategies for applications deployed in micro data centers.

 ## Description